Navigo Week Pass Overview

 The downside of the pass is its timing.
 The pass validity starts on Monday morning, first service (usually around 05:30) and ends the following Sunday at last service (metro trains usually arrive at their terminus station around 01:40).
 If you happen to be arriving mid-week, it may not make financial sense to purchase the pass.
 After Wednesday midnight, you cannot add zones to the pass for the current week.
 From Friday onwards you can only purchase zones for the following week.

-If you plan on arriving Thursday – Sunday, consider buying a carnet of tickets (book of ten or twenty) that are good for Paris zones 1 & 2, or day passes called Ticket Mobilis.
+If you plan on arriving Thursday – Sunday, consider buying a carnet of single-use Paris transit tickets (book of ten or twenty) that are good for the entire Paris Metro system and any trains/trams/buses in zone 1, or day passes called Ticket Mobilis.
 Another option is to buy a Paris Visite card, which is really just a more expensive Mobilis ticket that can be used for a set period of days, starting from whenever you first place the ticket into a turnstile machine.
 The Paris Visite cards are good for 1, 2, 3 or 5 days and for either zones 1 to 3 or all five zones.

 Who can buy a Passe Navigo Découverte?